stuffedwombat/stuffedwombat.github.io/blogroll.md

 Nevertheless, it's interesting.
 I want to pretend that it will help me to make games.

 Systems are hard to create.
 They need to work in any possible situation, so you need to know which situations you allow to happen in your game before you start writing code.
-This kind of pre-cognition is easier if you work from existing formulas and genres.
+This kind of precognition is easier if you work from existing formulas and genres.
 You keep the hard rules and only tweak the numbers.

 This is why the largest companies only keep iterating over their previous work.
-Switching style radically would be to expensive.
+Switching style radically would be too expensive.

 But this is also why small developers tend to work with platformers a lot.
 The tools and knowledge for creating systems of running and jumping are easy to access and understand.
 Creating a complex economy that doesn't spiral out of control after 5 hours of playing is a completely different matter.

 Content is fairly cheap to create in comparison.
 Sure, you can spend millions of dollars on your cinematics, but a simple black screen that says "you have to reach the end of the level" fulfills the same function.
-Content dissapears behind you, it can be janky and weird.
+Content disappears behind you, it can be janky and weird.
 You can just hardcode your way around it, you can be imprecise and poetic.
 Initially, it's easier to make.

 This is why most small developers make short, linear games, but content doesn't scale.
-The recent wave of slotmachine-idle games shows the true power of raw systems.
+The recent wave of slot-machine-idle games shows the true power of raw systems.
 They pull you in.
 They don't let you go.
 And people love it.
 They want systems.

 In the same way, you might believe that a single youtube video has had a big impact on you, but youtube itself, the system that distributes the content, served it up to you.
 Owning the road is more profitable than owning the vegetables inside of a truck.

-Economically, repetiton rules.
+Economically, repetition rules.
 Code is made of loops, computers run in circles.

 And so, for all the connections between system and content, for all the symbiosis and dependency, it are the systems that come out on top.
 Content driven games are brushing the medium against the grain.

 Maybe that's why I like them so much.

+*thanks to David T. Marchard and HerpDerpity Purple for fixing my atrocious spelling*

 **06.2.23 - changes on the blogroll**